sherwinee/tp/docs/DeveloperGuide.md

        Expected: Success message for valid entries, error messages for invalid ones.

-8. Error Reporting

-    1. For each error case, verify that error messages are clear and informative.

-9. Post-Import Verification

-    1. After successful imports, use other commands (e.g., list, find) to verify imported data.

 ### Exporting contacts
 1. Exporting contacts with valid filename and contacts added

-   1. Prerequisites: Have contacts added in the app

-   1. Test case: export to valid csv filename `export a.csv`<br>
-   Expected: File exports successfully

-   1. Test case: export to valid vcf filename `export b.vcf`<br>
-   Expected: File exports successfully

-1. Exporting contacts with invalid filename and contacts added

    1. Prerequisites: Have contacts added in the app.

+   1. Test case: export to valid csv filename `export a.csv`.<br>
+   Expected: File exports successfully.

+   1. Test case: export to valid vcf filename `export b.vcf`.<br>
+   Expected: File exports successfully.

+1. Exporting contacts with invalid filename and contacts added.

+   1. Prerequisites: Have contacts added in the app.

-   1. Test case: export to invalid csv filename `export .csv`<br>
+   1. Test case: export to invalid csv filename `export .csv`.<br>
    Expected: Error message about invalid filename.

-   1. Test case: export to invalid vcf filename `export !@#$%^'::'.vcf`<br>
+   1. Test case: export to invalid vcf filename `export !@#$%^'::'.vcf`.<br>
    Expected: Error message about invalid filename.

-   1. Test case: export to invalid filename `export aaa`<br>
+   1. Test case: export to invalid filename `export aaa`.<br>
    Expected: Error message about invalid filename.

 1. Exporting contacts with no contacts added

-   1. Prerequisites: run the `clear` command to remove all contacts
+   1. Prerequisites: run the `clear` command to remove all contacts.<br>
-   Expected: All contacts removed from app
+   Expected: All contacts removed from app.

-   1. Test case: export to valid csv filename `export a.csv`<br>
+   1. Test case: export to valid csv filename `export a.csv`.<br>
-   Expected: Error message about no contacts
+   Expected: Error message about no contacts.

-   1. Test case: export to valid vcf filename `export b.vcf`<br>
+   1. Test case: export to valid vcf filename `export b.vcf`.<br>
-   Expected: Error message about no contacts
+   Expected: Error message about no contacts.

+## **Appendix: Planned Enhancements**

+* (This section will be done after PE-D bug reports have been received).